kabbend/fading/README.md

 love proj2c [options]

-[-b|--base baseDirectory] : Path to a base directory, common with server [-d|--debug] :              Run in debug mode [-l|--log] :                Log to file (proj.log) instead of stdout [-i|--ip address] :         server IP
+[-b|--base baseDirectory] : Path to a base directory, common with server.
+If no base directory is given, the projector will request
+                            full binary mode to the server, ie. meaning that all files will be sent over the network [-d|--debug] :              Run in debug mode [-l|--log] :                Log to file (proj.log) instead of stdout [-i|--ip address] :         server IP